Skip to content

 3. Measure improvements:

-• PR review time (should decrease 50-70 percent)
+• PR review time (track for meaningful decrease)

 • Developer satisfaction (survey team)